CSC207-UofT/course-project-purplemongoose/phase2/README.md

 To see how we have applied clean architecture visually, we have included an annotated UML diagram where the layers are marked out.
 As seen, there are clear separation between the 4 layers, and the dependency goes in one direction.
 Also, notice there are classes that are not included in any of the layers.
 These classes serve more of a helper functionality to the controllers as all they are designed to do is interpret JSON files and store HTTP responses, which are all handled with the controllers.

 ![Kard phase 1 UML](README.assets/uml%20diagram%20phase%202.png)
-- Scenario Walkthrough
+### Scenario Walkthrough
-Suppose the GUI sends a request for a new account to be made. `submitSignUp` from `StartController` would then receive that request and call `createNewAccount` from `AccountUseCases` to create an account. `createAccount` then instantiates a new `PersonalAccount` object and calls the insertAccountData from `AccountGateway` to add it to the database along with the username and password sent over with the request.
+Suppose the GUI (CLI or Flutter) sends a request for a new account to be made. `submitPersonalAccountCreate` from `AccountController` would then receive that request and call `newPersonalAccount` from the `CreateAccount` use case to create an account. `createNewPersonalAccount` then instantiates a new `PersonalAccount` object and calls `insertAccountData` from `AccountGateway` to add it to the database along with the username and password sent over with the request.
-- TODO: LIng

 The Dependency Rule states that source code dependencies should only point outwards.
 An example of this would be the `ProfileUseCases` class.
 It imports `ProfileGateway` and various entity classes but does not import from the controllers thus keeping in line with the Dependency Rule.